This blog was originally published on April 9, 2015 and has been updated to include new information and additional images.

 - An ice maker lets you serve refreshingly cold beverages along with those delicious grilled meals.
 You could haul ice from your kitchen or buy it each time, but an ice maker is much more convenient and surprisingly affordable.

-Add a pergola or pavilion to shade your backyard’s top chef and avid foodies or create an even more engaging experience with a visual and sound home entertainment system.
+Add a pergola or pavilion to shade your backyard’s top chef and avid foodies.
+Create an even more engaging experience with a visual and sound home entertainment system.

-Mistakes to Avoid in Designing Your Outdoor Kitchen
+Mistakes to Avoid in Outdoor Kitchen Design

 The BBQ Guys have rounded up some of the worst mistakes to help you avoid recreating someone else’s disaster.

-- If you don’t properly insulate your grill, you may end up with flames where you least expect them!
+- If you don’t properly insulate your grill, you may end up with flames where you least expect them.

 - Indoor appliances can’t stand up to outdoor conditions.
 You’ll void your warranties and end up replacing them frequently.

 - Design separate areas for hot and cold appliances.
 They will run more efficiently.

 BONUS: Here’s What We’re Grilling

-Fruits like cantaloupe, peaches, pineapple, and plums develop a whole new dimension of flavor and succulent texture when grilled.
+Fruits like cantaloupe, peaches, pineapple, and plums develop a whole new dimension of flavor and texture when grilled.
 Try combining grilled fruit with yogurt or ice cream for a simple, yet satisfying, dessert.